nodeca/nodeca/docs/specs/skin_system.md

 =======

 Skin templates can be not only overriden, but also patched.
 Make the same file, as for template, but add `.patch` extention.
-That will be simple unified diffs, applyed with patch command.
+That will be simple `unified diffs`, applyed with `patch` command.

 There only exclution is, when we need just add data to the start or to the end of template.
-Then .patch file should start with ##BEGIN## or ##END##, and 'what to add' on next lines
+Then .patch file should start with ##BEGIN## or ##END##, and 'what to add' on next lines.

+Examples:

 Config setting full list
 ========================

+### id

+Skin id.
+If not set, then config directory name will be used

+### type

+Mandatory.
+Skin type - (new|extend|inherit).

+- new - full root skin, with all files included
+- extend - changes existing skin
+- inherit - child skin, slightly modifies parent

+### parent

+Parent id for inherited skins

+### ignore

+Regex for ignored files.
+Example: `/.*(txt|md)/i`

+### templates

+relative path to templates directory

+### static

+relative path to static files

+### shared

+relative path to shared static files (common for all skins)

+### folder

+Relative root folder for skin directories.
+Useful, when packing several skins in single pack

+### disable

+Set 1, to exclude all skin data from final results.
+For example, when you wish to add several childrens, but hide parent.

+### options

+Free-style structure, passed to final result.
+For example, you can define skin description, sort order and so on.

 API
 ===